Buiilding/AutoCrawler_basic_tutorial/README.md

 # Step 2 : Open terminal

-# Step 3 : Create a new folder named datatools
+ 1: Create a new folder named datatools

-# Step 4: cd , forward to the datatools driver
+ 2: cd , forward to the datatools driver

-# Step 5 : download the link below
+ 3: download the link below

 -  https://github.com/YoongiKim/AutoCrawler.git